barefootwriter/KPU/IDEA/promo/testimonials.md

 class."

 "The thing that this class brought to my life was permission to create and be creative.
-Though my reasoning was often related to a final grade
-- I think that creating is something that needs to be a bigger part of my life - even when grades aren’t a part of it.
+Though my reasoning was often related to a final grade, I think that creating is something that needs to be a bigger part of my life — even when grades aren’t a part of it.
 I thought differently about various things throughout the semester and the 3 hours in IDEA were often the time of the week where I actually reflected about myself, and my family and the path that we’re on.
 I listened in IDEA."